techgnosis/k8s-101-workshop/c.deployments_jobs.md

 </p>
 </details>

-### Create the same job, but make it run 5 parallel times
+### Create the same job, but make it run 5 times in parallel

 <details><summary>show</summary>
 <p>